 1. Château de Chambord

-The biggest chateau in the Loire Valley and the most magnificent!
-The Chateau de Chambord was created by King Francois I in 1519 for the purpose of being a hunting lodge (and to impress foreign dignitaries).
+The biggest chateaux in France and the most magnificent!
+The Chateau de Chambord was constructed by King Francois I in 1519, as a purpose-built hunting lodge (and to impress foreign dignitaries).

-A place of history and culture, each structural sector is provided with a HistoPad which will automatically show how the room would have looked when someone was staying there.
+A place of rich history and culture, each structural sector is provided with a HistoPad, which will automatically give a visual suggestion of how the room would have looked when someone was staying there.

-From the 800 crowned salamander sigils carved into the stone ceiling to intricately woven tapestries that document kings hunting expeditions, enjoy a glimpse into history at one of the famous castles in France.
+From the 800 crowned salamander sigils carved into the stone ceiling, to intricately woven tapestries that document kings hunting expeditions, enjoy a glimpse into history at one of the famous castles in France.

-The Chateau de Chambord is our favorite castle and the best chateau in the Loire Valley.
-I'm sure it will impress every single one of you!
+The Chateau de Chambord is our favorite castle, and possibly the best chateau in the Loire Valley.
+We’re sure it will impress every single one of you!

 Grab more information about this castle in our Chambord Castle Travel Guide.